mbzuai-nlp/LaMini-LM/README.md

 ## Using Models
 We recommend to use model to reponse to human instructions wrote in natural language.

-We now show you how to load and use our model using HuggingFace `pipline()`.
+We now show you how to load and use our model using HuggingFace `pipeline()`.
 ### Encoder-Decoder Models
 ```python
 # pip install -q transformers